tucats/ego/docs/LANGUAGE.md

 ## reflect <a name="reflect"></a>

-The reflelct package provides functions to allow an Ego program to discover information about native values and types.
+The reflect package provides functions to allow an Ego program to discover information about native values and types.

 Note that this _does not_ match the native Go functions at this point.